developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCellularManager/index.md

     ![img](../../images/MxCellularManagerTutorialImages/data_roaming_on.png)

-    This is how Cellular Manager lets us turn ON/OFF Data Roaming of the Symbol devices using Profile Wizard.
+    This is how Cellular Manager lets us turn ON/OFF Data Roaming of the Zebra devices using Profile Wizard.

 ##Important Programming Tips##